-In order to digest lactose, a naturally-occurring enzyme, lactase, is required.
-Lactase is secreted into the small intestine and breaks down lactose into its simpler forms of sugar—glucose and galactose.
+In order to digest lactose, your body produces the enzyme lactase.
+Lactase is produced by the small intestine and secreted to break down lactose into its simpler forms of sugar—glucose and galactose.
 These simple sugars are easily absorbed into the bloodstream and used as energy.

-Lactose intolerance is not a milk allergy, which is a different condition that starts in infancy and affects between 2 percent and 7 percent of children.
+Lactose intolerance is not a milk allergy, which is a different condition that starts in infancy and affects between 2 to 3 percent of children.

 Symptoms and Diagnosis of Lactose Intolerance

-Symptoms of lactose intolerance usually occur within 30 minutes to 2 hours after eating dairy products.
-Symptoms can be mild or severe but are not life-threatening.
-Symptoms usually include bloating, an uncomfortable feeling of fullness, as well as cramping and abdominal pain, diarrhea, gas, and nausea.
+Symptoms of lactose intolerance usually occur within 30 minutes to two hours after eating dairy products.
+The symptoms can be mild or severe but are not life-threatening.
+They usually include bloating, an uncomfortable feeling of fullness, cramping, abdominal pain, diarrhea, gas, and nausea.

 A health care provider makes a diagnosis of lactose intolerance based on the person's family history, dietary history and prevalence of symptoms soon after meals.
 Another way to confirm lactose intolerance is by physical exam and other medical tests.

-For those who are lactose intolerant, there are a few options to control the symptoms.
+You have options to control your symptoms if you are lactose intolerant.
 Besides avoiding dairy products, there are lactose-free and lactose-reduced milk products at most grocery stores.
 They are almost identical nutritionally to regular milk products.
 The products are made by milk manufacturers who treat regular milk with the lactase enzyme to break down the lactose.
 A noticeable difference between regular and lactose-free milk is that it tastes slightly sweeter than regular milk.
 In terms of storage and shelf-life, lactose-free milk will keep the same amount of time as regular milk.